 On-Line Pre-laboratory Quizzes: Each 2 point pre-lab quiz must be completed at least 1 hour prior to attending the student's scheduled lab class.
 All three quiz questions must be answered correctly before the student will be allowed to perform the laboratory experiment.
-If the quiz is failed on the first attempt, the student may take the quiz a second time.
-Because the questions are chosen randomly, different questions may be generated on the second attempt.
+If the quiz is failed on the first attempt, the student has four more attempts to pass the quiz.
+Because the questions are chosen randomly, different questions may be generated on each attempt.
 Students who fail these quizzes are considered unprepared and unsafe to work in the laboratory and will not be allowed to begin the laboratory procedure until the TA is convinced the student is prepared.
 The TA will check the pre-laboratory write-up and quiz the student.
 The TA will allow entry into the laboratory only if the student answers the questions correctly and the pre-laboratory write-up is complete.
 This policy will be strictly enforced.